willxia/DSC180/README.md

-# DSC180
-# Models for Creditworthiness in the Financial Industry
+# DSC180 - Models for Creditworthiness

 Machine Learning for credit score calculation.